Pain · Procurement

 Round one is a checklist.
 Round two is the buyer.

-US procurement reads round one as a pass or fail against the RFP outline.
-The reader has a checklist.
+US procurement judges round one as a pass or fail against the RFP outline.
+The buyer has a checklist.
 Cover sheet with UEI and NAICS.
 Compliance matrix cross-referenced clause by clause to FAR, and to DFARS where the RFP is defense or defense-adjacent.
-Past-performance table with customer name, US point of contact, contract value in USD, period of performance, scope statement, outcome metric.
+Past-performance matrix with customer name, US point of contact, contract value in USD, period of performance, scope statement, outcome metric.
 Pricing in USD with a fixed total.
 BABA or Buy American statement where the funding source requires it.
 US insurance attestations.
 The checklist takes a procurement officer twelve to twenty minutes to run, in volume.
 A response that fails three items on the checklist is cut without the technical evaluator ever opening the file.

 The defense and defense-adjacent layer adds another filter.
 DFARS compliance, CMMC posture, NIST SP 800-171 controls, and ITAR or EAR classification all sit on top of FAR.
-A German firm responding to a DoD or DoD-prime RFP without those references on page two reads as not-yet-cleared-for-defense and gets cut on the same architectural pass.
+A German firm responding to a DoD or DoD-prime RFP without those references on page two lands as not-yet-cleared-for-defense and gets cut on the same architectural pass.

 US RFP RESPONSE FIELD CHECK DE FORMAT HISTORY / VDA / LOGOS R1 CHECK UEI / NAICS / FAR US FORMAT MATRIX / PAST PERF